Pros and cons of doing a Reverse Mortgage

 - They don’t have other reasons for the Reverse as a temporary solution such as waiting for a large inheritance or other major influx of cash.

 The Pros and Cons of doing a Reverse Mortgage depend on the circumstances of the homeowner.
 Ultimately the best Reverse Mortgages are those that are well planned and thought out.
-For this reason it is vital that you work with a true HECM Reverse Mortgage Specialist.
+For this reason, you must work with a true HECM Reverse Mortgage Specialist.
 Someone who deals with these mortgages frequently and can help you make the right choices.

 President – Reverse Mortgage Specialist